kehayov17/SPY-volatility-estimator/README.md

 Mean=0

-We assume no deterministic trend (mean=0).
+We assume no deterministic trend(mean=0).
 While it uis well known that the S&P 500 has an upward price trend, volatility models like EGARCH operate on returns, not prices.
-Returns are usually stationary (they fluctuate around a relatively stable mean), while prices are non-stationary.
-For simplicity and to focus purely on modeling volatility, we will assume the mean of returns is zero — that is, there's no consistent predictable return on a daily basis.
+Returns are usually stationary (they fluctuate around a relatively stable mean), while prices are non stationary.
+For simplicity and to focus purely on modeling volatility, we will assume the mean of returns is zero  meaning there's no consistent predictable return on a daily basis.

 Distribution: Normal

 Assumes residuals follow a normal distribution.
 (Can be changed to t-distribution for fat tails.)

 Dep.
 Variable
-The series being modeled — here, the log returns of SPY.
+The series being modeled .
+Here, the log returns of SPY.

 Log-Likelihood
 Higher values imply a better model fit.

-AIC & BIC	Information criteria — lower is better.
+AIC & BIC	Information criteria (lower is better).
 Used for model comparison.

 No. Observations
 Number of data points used (1297 daily returns).